shezhidian/May/README.md

     Dim res As Variant

-    'selection is the data you prepared in step 1
+    'selection is the data you prepared at first

     data = Selection.Value